apache/accumulo-website/_docs-2/getting-started/features.md

 files, the largest file is removed from consideration, and the remaining files are considered for compaction.
 This is done until there are no files to merge.

-### Merging Minor Compaction

-When a max number of files per tablet is reached, minor compactions will merge data from the in-memory map with the smallest file instead of creating new files.
-This throttles ingest.
-In previous releases, new files were just created even if major compactions were falling behind and the number of tablets per file was growing.
-Without this feature, ingest performance can roughly continue at a constant rate, even as scan performance decreases because tablets have too many files.

 ### Encryption

 Accumulo can encrypt its [data on disk]({% durl security/on-disk-encryption %}) and